-NAHAC expects all employees to report to work on a reliable and punctual basis.
-Absenteeism, early departures from work and late arrivals burden other employees and the Company.
+The CompanyOrganization expects all employees to report to work on a reliable and punctual basis.
+Unexcused absenteeism, early departures from work, and late arrivals burden other employees and the CompanyOrganization.
 If an employee cannot avoid being late to work or is unable to work as scheduled, they are required to notify their supervisor as soon as possible.
 Once on premises, employees are expected to begin performing their required job tasks.
-'Social hour' gatherings that interfere with maintaining employee work-loads or that may result in delays in meeting with Company clients will not be tolerated and those participating in excessive socialization may be subject to discipline.
+'Social hour' gatherings that interfere with maintaining employee workloads or that may result in delays in fulfilling job duties (including meeting with CompanyOrganization clients) will not be tolerated, and those participating in excessive socialization may be subject to discipline.

 An employee is required to inform their supervisor of the expected duration of any absence.
-The Company will comply with any applicable laws relating to time off from work but it is the employee's responsibility to provide sufficient information to enable the Company to make a determination.
-Excessive absenteeism may lead to disciplinary action, up to and including termination of employment.
+The CompanyOrganization will comply with any applicable laws relating to time off from work but it is the employee's responsibility to provide sufficient information to enable the CompanyOrganization to make a determination.
+If a leave is granted, then as the leave of absence is nearing completion, it is the employee's responsibility to either provide a return to work note from his or her medical provider or, if additional leave time is needed, to request and obtain an extension of the leave before the previously approved leave is exhausted.

+Excessive unexcused absenteeism may lead to disciplinary action, up to and including termination of employment.
+However, t